alastairodhiambo/short_rental_app/README.md

 <a id="room-listing"></a>
 ## Room Listing

+- Lists all rooms available in the system.

 <a id="registration"></a>
 ## Registration

+- Allows a user to register for the platform.
+- Adds the user to the database after the input is validated.

 <a id="sign-in"></a>
 ## Sign In Form

+- Allows existing users to sign in using the information provided on the database during registration.
+- Authentication and Authorization are done using brycptjs and sessions.
+- UX is different based on the permissions of the user (host vs normal user).

 <a id="dashboard"></a>
 ## Dashboard

+- Welcome page and dashboard that contain the relevant rooms tied to a hosts account with the option to add, edit or delete a room.

 <a id="room-description"></a>
 ## Room Description

+- Contains extra relevant information for the particular room selected from the room listing.
+- Options on the page are different based on whether the user is logged in or not.